danielemery/aws-multi-spa/README.md

 # AWS Multiple SPA

-Example deploying multiple SPAs on the same domain in S3 buckets behind cloudfront.
+Example deploying multiple SPAs on the same domain in S3 buckets.

-Once deployed it should be available at http://aws-multi-spa.demery.net
+It makes use of the error fallback page feature of static website hosting of S3 rather than the "magic-cloudfront-s3" link.
+This is because each SPA needs to specify it's own index.html as a 404 fallback.

+Currently hosted at http://d2jydt75pcq64z.cloudfront.net (subject to change or remove).

-# Includes
+## Includes

 - terraform config to create the buckets and cloudfront distribution
 - example vite spa app to deploy multiple copies of
 - Fallback to html

-# Doesn't Include
+## Doesn't Include

-- Bucket suitable for prod
+- Bucket suitable for prod (currently public)
 - DNS
+- SSL

 # Usage